mikeham98/chat-bot/README.md

 ## Notes to reviewer
 - I am using json-server to act as a REST api for the application (the database is clear on running `npm run dev`)
+- If messages do not appear it is most likely due to json-server therefore please refresh the page
 - I have used a mixture of both PureComponents and memos where I feel suitable, I tend to create memos for very simple components which do not need internal logic.
 The reason for this is so that I do not need to create function within a functional component which has performance implications due to creating functions on render/update.